UV eye protection is important beginning at an early age, but it's never too late to start.

 If you are not in the water combine sunglasses, beach shade and a hat or visor for maximum eye protection.

 Besides reducing glare and reflection, UV protective sunglasses provide many health benefits to your vision and to the skin around your eyes.

-You will appreciate these polarized sunglasses with 100 uv protection by Eagle Eyes that wrap around your face making them comfortable and stylish.
+Polarized sunglasses with 100 UV protection that wrap around your face make them comfortable and stylish.